Northern Rockies Skies for July

 A monthly look at the night skies of the northern Rocky Mountains, written by astronomers Ron Canterna, University of Wyoming; Jay Norris, Challis, Idaho Observatory; and Daryl Macomb, Boise State University.

-Overhead is the constellation Hercules, "the strongman," and to the east is Cygnus "the swan," sometimes called the Northern Cross.
-Cygnus lies along a major section of the plane of our Milky Way galaxy.
-Midway between Cygnus and Hercules is the tiny constellation Lyra, with the brilliant bluish-white star Vega.
+Look midway between the southern horizon and the zenith with binoculars so you can see several star clusters, hundreds to thousands of stars that are held together by their own gravitational attraction.
+Now, turn to the east where Cygnus, “the swan,” also sometimes referred as the Northern Cross, guides the eye through a major section of the plane of our Milky Way galaxy.
+Midway between Cygnus and Hercules is the tiny constellation, Lyra, with the brilliant bluish-white star known as Vega.

 To view this month's sky chart, click here.